tintin1812/vcci-nhatrang/contact.md

 ---
 ## Hours of Operation
-Belkirk College of Engineering is available:
+VCCI Khánh Hòa is available:

 - **Monday-Friday**, 8:00am to 6:00pm EST
 - **Saturdays**, 8:00am to 5:00pm EST